Kink 2.0 | Exploring Pain, Restraint and Dirty Talk

 If both of you are into being submissive, try taking turns wearing them while the other one teases or experiments with a little temperature play.
 This will get you used to the feeling in a playful setting.
 If you’re into it, keep exploring, and try incorporating a vibrator or dildo into the mix.
 If you’re not, then use your safe word (PINEAPPLE!) and make sure your partner knows that they need to remove the restraints immediately.

 Kept In The Dark

-If the Cuffies are a hit, adding a little sensory deprivation into the mix can amp things up.
-One great way to start is to remove the sense of sight, and a simple handmade blindfold or eye mask gets the job done.
-(This is where that scarf is actually useful!)
+If the silk restraints are a hit, adding a little sensory deprivation into the mix can amp things up.
+One great way to start is to remove the sense of sight, and our silky blindfold can get the job done.
+However, a scarf or shirt can definitely work in a pinch!
 When one sense is diminished, the others tend to kick into overdrive.
 This means your sense of touch is heightened, making everything a little more intense.
 If your partner is the one blindfolded, try kissing them in all their favorite spots (discuss these first, either by using our list or verbally), this gentle sensation alone will drive them bananas.
 Build up from there.

 When it comes to dirty and/or degrading talk, you may like hearing it more than saying it, or vice versa.
 You might even find the whole thing too silly for words.
 That’s totally OK, so long as you and your partner(s) are on the same page.
 Ensuring that everyone has a good time requires a little straight talk first.
 There’s no rule that says you must like being called names, but it doesn’t say anything negative about you if that’s what gets you going.
 And just because you like being called ‘slut’ doesn’t mean you like being called anything else—talk to your partner(s) about what you like and don’t like, and don’t feel shy about asking them to crank it up, or to stop.